microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-kubernetesserviceport.md

 ---
 title: "kubernetesServicePort resource type"
-description: "Represents a Kubernetes service port object reported as part of a kubernetesServiceEvidence entity."
+description: "Represents a Kubernetes service port object that is reported as part of a kubernetesServiceEvidence entity."
 author: "MSRonBorysowski"
 ms.localizationpriority: medium
 ms.prod: "security"